TA108/WebResumeOfHarry/README.md

 - Use as a stylish web resume.
 - Convert to PDF via browser print (Ctrl+P / Cmd+P).
 - Easily email or share the single HTML file without worrying about missing assets.

+## 📝 Disclaimer

+This project is created for educational and entertainment purposes only.
+All characters, names, and content are the property of their respective owners and are used here under fair use guidelines.
+No copyright infringement is intended.
+This project is not endorsed by or affiliated with Marvel or any other copyright holders.